 The first thing to know is that getting breast implants before pregnancy is safe for you and your unborn child.
 It’s also safe to breastfeed.

 But many plastic surgeons use the inframammary incision, which is beneath the breast.
-This incision is away from the milk ducts, so the chances it will affect breastfeeding are minimal.
-Placing the implant behind the breast muscle with this incision makes it even more unlikely you’ll have difficulty with breastfeeding.
+This breast implant incision is away from the milk ducts, so the chances it will affect breastfeeding are minimal.
+Placing the breast implants behind the breast muscle with this incision makes it even more unlikely you’ll have difficulty with breastfeeding.

 Pregnancy Changes The Body, But Not Necessarily Breast Implants

 We all know that pregnancy transforms a woman’s body.
-Your belly gets larger, you gain weight, and you may have stretch marks.
-After pregnancy, you slowly regain your natural shape as you lose weight.
+Your belly gets larger, natural weight gain happens, and you may have stretch marks.
+Post pregnancy, you slowly regain your natural shape as you lose weight.
 You may have stretch marks as well as sagging or loose skin in some areas.

 But none of these body changes necessarily means that you will see a difference in your breast implants.
 Many women get pregnant, have a child, and breastfeed without affecting their breast implants.